Ahmad-As7/Homeworks_lesson_4/README.md

 ## task_4 string methods
 > in the first commit there are charAt and includes in the next commits there will be more

+## task_5 working with objects
+>> adding new keys and their value in object
+>> for in loop and tow other native ways to iterate object properties